Wendy C. Ortiz: My Dark Vanessa controversy

-On January 19, 2020, Ortiz helped generate a prepublicity firestorm over a then unpublished novel by Kate Elizabeth Russell titled My Dark Vanessa when she tweeted "can’t wait until February when a white woman’s book of fiction that sounds very much like Excavation is lauded, stephen king’s stamp of approval is touted, etc,."
-Although Ortiz is described as having acknowledged that she had not read Russell's fictional work, she would write an essay in which she alleged the novel's 'eerie story similarities' to her memoir.
-Excavation: A Memoir and My Dark Vanessa share themes of intergenerational sexual abuse by a teacher, yet the Associated Press has reported that 'Reviewers who looked at both books saw no evidence of plagiarism.'
-Nevertheless, in response to social media comments, and in the wake of the controversy over American Dirt, Oprah Winfrey, who had originally tapped My Dark Vanessa as a selection for her influential Book Club, rescinded the selection.
+On January 19, 2020, Ortiz tweeted about a then-unpublished novel by Kate Elizabeth Russell titled My Dark Vanessa, saying: "can’t wait until February when a white woman’s book of fiction that sounds very much like Excavation is lauded, Stephen King’s stamp of approval is touted, etc." Ortiz had not read Russell's book, but discussed Russell's alleged appropriation on Twitter with Roxane Gay.
+Gay subsequently published Ortiz's essay "Adventures in Publishing Outside the Gates," which alleged My Dark Vanessa bore "eerie story similarities" to Ortiz's memoir; the article began with an illustration of one artist copying another's work.
+The Associated Press has reported that "Reviewers who looked at both books saw no evidence of plagiarism."
+New York Magazine also said Ortiz's assertion of co-opting was unfounded.
+Nevertheless, in response to social media comments, and in the wake of the controversy over American Dirt, Oprah Winfrey rescinded her selection of My Dark Vanessa for her influential Book Club.